 • Whey protein isolate: Whey protein isolate is simply whey protein that’s undergone additional filtering to remove much of the lactose (aka sugars), which results in a lower carb, lower fat protein powder that’s also easier to digest than normal whey protein (which may sometimes be called whey protein concentrate).

-• Whey Protein Hydrolysate: This whey protein has been pre-digested through a special process that increases the rate of absorption.
+• Whey protein hydrolysate: This whey protein has been pre-digested through a special process that increases the rate of absorption.

 Casein Protein Powder

 Casein is another byproduct of the cheese-making process, and while it’s not nearly as popular as whey protein it contains just as much protein and micronutrients.
 It’s made by adding a curdling agent to milk, which then becomes lumpy.
-Those curdles are then taken and either made into cheese or casein protein powder (after being dehydrated and processed, of course).
+Those curdles are then either made into cheese or casein protein powder (after being dehydrated and processed, of course).

 You’ll often see casein protein powder in meal replacement shakes for two reasons: It’s thicker than whey protein and digests slower.
 It’s more like a pudding than a shake, which will give your body the feeling that you’re eating more food than you actually are.
 And because it’s digested slower than whey protein, it’s a great type of protein to take before going to bed or when you know you might not be able to eat for a few hours.

-Plant-Based and Vegan Protein Powders — What to Know
+Plant-Based and Vegan Protein Powders—What to Know

 Plant-based or vegan protein powders are dairy-free alternatives that source their protein from soy, plants, or other food sources.
 Here is a list of the most common plant-based proteins: